griptape-ai/griptape-docs/docs/griptape-tools/official-tools/email-client.md

 )

 agent.run(
-    "Send an email to example@email.com with the subject 'Test Email', the body " "'Dear Tony, lets have the meeting on Monday.' and also add an attachment " "from my local machine with path '/test/foo/bar.txt'."
-)
+     "Scrape www.griptape.ai and and send it as an attachment in an email to " "example@email.com with attachment name griptape.txt" )
 ```
 ```
-[10/10/23 14:06:30] INFO     ToolkitTask 6984198077764105a3455debd9bd9aeb
+[10/23/23 18:23:33] INFO     ToolkitTask d04fc3de72f84c5ba66bd54581b75e84
-                             Input: Send an email to example@email.com with the subject 'Test Email', the body 'Dear Tony, lets
+                             Input: Scrape www.griptape.ai and and send it as an attachment in an email to example@email.com with
-                             have the meeting on Monday.' and also add an
-                             attachment from my local machine with path
-                             '/test/foo/bar.txt'.
+                             attachment name griptape.txt
-[10/10/23 14:06:40] INFO     Subtask 0297c2637761408ba9bbb2581ca07908
+[10/23/23 18:23:48] INFO     Subtask 4b62c4fbf9be4af1b3f818061a4ff9e6
-                             Thought: I need to use the EmailClient tool with
+                             Thought: To complete this task, I need to first
-                             the send activity to send an email.
-The recipient, subject, body, and attachment path are all provided in the request.
+                             scrape the content of the website www.griptape.ai
+                             using the WebScraper tool.
+Then, I will store the
+                             scraped content in the ToolMemory.
+Finally, I will send an email to example@email.com with the scraped content as an attachment.

+                             Action: {"type": "tool", "name": "WebScraper",
+                             "activity": "get_content", "input": {"values":
+                             {"url": "www.griptape.ai"}}}
+[10/23/23 18:23:49] INFO     Subtask 4b62c4fbf9be4af1b3f818061a4ff9e6
+                             Observation: Output of "WebScraper.get_content" was
+                             stored in memory with memory_name "ToolMemory" and artifact_namespace
+                             "fd42383f3bd24c1bb2da216d91891008"
+[10/23/23 18:24:09] INFO     Subtask d23e20dbb89347e5ade501b75d7b410c
+                             Thought: Now that the website content has been
+                             scraped and stored in the ToolMemory, I need to
+                             send an email to example@email.com with the scraped content as an attachment.
+The attachment name
+                             should be "griptape.txt".
+I will use the
+                             EmailClient tool for this.
                              Action: {"type": "tool", "name": "EmailClient",
                              "activity": "send", "input": {"values": {"to":
-                             "example@email.com", "subject": "Test Email",
+                             "example@email.com", "subject": "Scraped content of
-                             "body": "Dear Tony, lets have the meeting on
-                             Monday.", "attachments":
-                             ["/test/foo/bar.txt"]}}}
+                             www.griptape.ai", "body": "Attached is the scraped
+                             content of www.griptape.ai", "attachment_names":
+                             ["griptape.txt"], "memory_name": "ToolMemory",
+                             "artifact_namespace":
+                             "fd42383f3bd24c1bb2da216d91891008"}}}
-[10/10/23 14:06:42] INFO     Subtask 0297c2637761408ba9bbb2581ca07908
+[10/23/23 18:24:10] INFO     Subtask d23e20dbb89347e5ade501b75d7b410c
                              Observation: email was successfully sent
-[10/10/23 14:06:44] INFO     ToolkitTask 6984198077764105a3455debd9bd9aeb
+[10/23/23 18:24:16] INFO     ToolkitTask d04fc3de72f84c5ba66bd54581b75e84
-                             Output: The email was successfully sent to
+                             Output: The scraped content of www.griptape.ai was successfully sent as an attachment named
-                             example@email.com.
+                             "griptape.txt" to example@email.com.
 ```

 For debugging purposes, you can run a local SMTP server that the LLM can send emails to: